kumavis/rtc-data-stream/README.md

 # rtc-data-stream

-convert a webRTC connection into a stream
+convert a reliable [RTCDataChannel](http://dev.w3.org/2011/webrtc/editor/webrtc.html#rtcdatachannel) into a stream

 use HTML5 [WebRTC](http://www.webrtc.org/) the node way -- with streams